 Posterior part: Pterygomandibular raphe, buccinator crest of mandible

 |Function||Compresses cheek against molar teeth|

 |Blood supply||Buccal artery (maxillary artery), facial artery|

 This article will teach you all you need to know about the anatomy and functions of the buccinator muscle.

 Origin and insertion

-Buccinator muscle can be divided into three parts based on its origin points; superior and inferior parts that oppose each other, and the deeply located posterior part.
-Its superior part arises from the outer surface of the alveolar process of maxilla opposite to the three maxillary molar teeth.
-The inferior part arises from the buccinator ridge of mandible, opposite to the three mandibular molar teeth.
-The posterior part of the buccinator originates from the anterior margin of pterygomandibular raphe, a tendinous band behind the third molar spanning from the pterygoid hamulus to the posterior end of the mylohyoid line.
+Its superior part arises from the outer surface of the alveolar process of the maxilla opposite to the three maxillary molar teeth.
+The inferior part also arises from the alveolar part of the mandible opposite to the three mandibular molar teeth.
+The posterior part of the buccinator originates from the anterior margin of the pterygomandibular raphe, a tendinous band behind the third molar spanning from the pterygoid hamulus to the posterior end of the mylohyoid line.
+Some of the back fibers of posterior origin attach to the buccinator crest, the small ridge on the retromolar triangle (anterior, horizontal portion of retromolar fossa).
 Additionally, some fibers of the buccinator arise from the pterygomaxillary raphe, a fibrous band that extends from the pterygoid hamulus to maxillary tuberosity.